La Jolla Eruv

 If you have any questions regarding the La Jolla Eruv, please feel free to email the Shul office.

-The Eruv is up
+The Eruv is up for

 Join Our Mailing List